vicentinileonardo/vicentinileonardo/README.md

 </p>

 # About 💬
-- Master's Degree student of **Computer Science - Software and Service Architectures** at the University of Trento
+- Master's Degree student of **Computer Science** at the University of Trento
 - Bachelor's Degree in **Computer Science** at the University of Trento
 - Interested in **cloud solutions** and system design in general